Rui-Pedro-Pires/Philosophers/README.md

 # Philosophers Project - "I never thought philosophy would be so deadly"

 ## Project Overview
-This project simulates the **Dining Philosophers Problem** using threads and mutexes (in the mandatory part) and processes with semaphores (in the bonus part).
+This project simulates the **Dining Philosophers Problem** using threads and mutexes (in the first version) and processes with semaphores (in the second version).
 The challenge was to ensure that philosophers can eat without conflicts and avoid starving by carefully managing shared resources (forks).

 ## Design and Development
 ### 1. **Threads and Mutexes**